vharmers/vharmers.github.io/content/posts/opsec_mail.md

 ```

 {{< notice warning >}}
 The most reliable way to receive someone's key is by using the long ID.
-You can use the short ID if the long one is too much type work.
+You can use the short ID if the long one is too much typing work.
 Retrieving a key based on e-mail address can be tricky.
 Not all key servers verify the e-mail address that is used with the key.
 {{< /notice >}}

 ### Storing your key on a YubiKey